-29 Aberdeen South Breakwater Light This light is operational, and is currently an active aid to navigation.
-The site and tower are closed, although the lighthouse is easily visible from shore.
-Height of focal plane, or area from which light is seen, is 22 m (72 ft), with three red flashes every 8 seconds.
-The white tower on the breakwater is approximately 13 m (43 ft) in height with lantern and gallery, mounted on a conical concrete base at the end of the breakwater.
-30 Wildlife and Natural Heritage One of the most spectacular sights that can be seen at the harbour are bottlenose dolphins swimming in the entrance to the Navigation Channel.
+29 Wildlife and Natural Heritage One of the most spectacular sights that can be seen at the harbour are bottlenose dolphins swimming in the entrance to the Navigation Channel.
 These creatures are very social and are often present in 'pods', or groups, of around ten individuals.
 Dolphins are best known for their playful, acrobatic behavior and are regularly spotted launching out of the water, performing somersaults and riding the bow-waves of passing ships.
 Harbour porpoises can also be seen frequently from the shore.
 These tend to be smaller and less acrobatic than the dolphins, only ever showing their back and dorsal fin above the surface of the water.
 Harbour porpoises are nicknamed 'puffing pigs' because of the distinctive noise they make when coming to the surface to breathe.
 All year round a wide range of birdlife can be seen, including cormorants, various gulls, eider duck and sometimes some of the winter visiting ducks such as goldeneye and red-breasted mergansers in the harbour itself.
 Salmon pass through Aberdeen Harbour each spring to begin their journey up the River Dee, which is internationally renowned for its salmon fishing.
 Salmon migrate from the sea and return to their birthplaces to mate and spawn.
 Once in freshwater, the male salmon develop their distinctive orange and red mating colours.
 The salmon can be seen further up stream, leaping up the Falls of Feugh, near Banchory.

-Bottlenose dolphins in Aberdeen Harbour 31 Girdleness Lighthouse foghorn known as the 'Torry Coo' foghorn.
+Bottlenose dolphins in Aberdeen Harbour 30 Girdleness Lighthouse lighthouse contains a famous foghorn known as the 'Torry Coo' foghorn.
 Out of service since the late Eighties, it was recently saved from demolition.

-The lighthouse, designed by Robert Stevenson, grand- father of the writer Robert Louis Stevenson, was first lit in 1833, and is still an important navigation mark for ships entering the harbour.
-The lighthouse was built to alert ships to the danger of the wavecut platform which extends right around the Girdleness peninsula.
-The lighthouse contains a famous
+The lighthouse, designed by Robert Stevenson, grandfather of the writer Robert Louis Stevenson, was first lit in 1833, and is still an important navigation mark for ships entering the harbour.

+The lighthouse was built to alert ships to the danger of the wave-cut platform which extends right around the Girdleness peninsula.
+The